victormartins/dotfiles/help/keybindings.md

 ## LSP
 - `K`   - See code documentation of hovering code
 - `K + K` - Enter code documentation window. `q` will exit

 - `gd` - Go to definition
 - `gd` - Go to definition
 - `gr` - Go to references
 - `gl` - Show line diagnostics (eg: Rubocop)

 - These are not available in Ruby
 - `gD` - Go to declaration
 - `gi` - Go to implementation

+## GitMessenger
+Type :GitMessenger to show the commit msg for the line under the cursor

 ## Utils
 ### Print HTML